syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/toast/EJ2_ASP.NETCORE/config.md

 ---

-# Configuring Options in EJ2 ASP.Net Core
+# Configuring Options in ASP.Net Core Toast

 This section explains the steps required to customize the appearance of the toast using built-in APIs.